phst-randomizer/ph-randomizer/CONTRIBUTING.md

 ## Code style/formatting guidelines

 All code is linted and, in the case of Python, type-checked in CI on every commit.
-To run these checks locally, make sure you have `tox` installed:
+These checks are handled through [`pre-commit`](https://github.com/pre-commit/pre-commit).
+First, install `pre-commit` through `pip`:

-`pip install tox`
+`pip install pre-commit`

-and simply run `tox` in the root of the repository.

-You can also auto-format your code with `tox -e format`.
-It won't fix every linting error, but it will fix most.

-It's recommended that you run `tox -e format` and `tox` prior to opening a PR to avoid unexpected CI failures.
+`pre-commit` can be configured as a `git` hook, which will cause all style/type-checks to be run on commit.
+This is the recommended mode to use `pre-commit` in, as it will reduce the chance of CI failures due to incorrectly formatted code and/or type-checking failures.
+To configure this, run `pre-commit install` in the root of the repository.

+Alternatively, you can run the checks manually at any time with `pre-commit run --all-files`.

 ## Automated testing